Development Incentive Policy Advisory

 Prepared for the Town of Stony Plain, Alberta

-Policy advisory engagement supporting the modernization of the Town’s development incentive framework through research, stakeholder engagement, and comparative municipal analysis.
+UPL1FT supported the Town of Stony Plain in modernizing its development incentive framework through research, stakeholder engagement, and comparative municipal analysis.

 Engagement Context

-The Town of Stony Plain undertook a review of its existing Commercial, Industrial, and Multi-Unit Residential Infill Policy to ensure it remained effective, competitive, and aligned with evolving civic priorities.
+The Town initiated a review of its Commercial, Industrial, and Multi-Unit Residential Infill Policy to ensure alignment with evolving civic priorities and market conditions.

-The Town sought to encourage housing diversity, support infill and redevelopment, strengthen its non-residential tax base, and improve the clarity and usability of development incentives for applicants and Administration alike.
+Objectives included strengthening housing diversity, encouraging infill and redevelopment, improving non-residential tax base growth, and enhancing clarity and usability of development incentives.

 Diagram illustrating the policy development process with five steps: existing policy review, incorporate best practices, engage stakeholders and staff, structured policy evaluation, and create council-ready framework, represented with icons and a spiral graphic.